feedhenry/FHActProxy/README.md

+## Deprecation Notice
+This repository has been deprecated and is not being maintained.
+It should not be used.
+If you have any questions, please get in touch with the collaborators.

 # Feedhenry Act Call Proxy

 FHActProxy is a Sencha User Extension to allow developers to perform a Feedhenry action call to the cloud through a special type of proxy known as 'fhact'.